How to Become a Web Search Evaluator

 - You need to complete the minimum hours required.
 In most companies, you need to work at least 20 hours per week.
 If you feel like you can’t devote at least this much of your time per week towards the job, then it probably is not for you.

 Search engine evaluator salary: How much can you make?

 Web search evaluator jobs pay quite decently.
 According to Glassdoor, search engine evaluator salary hovers between $11-$15, depending on which company you work for.
 It also pays to remember that some companies require you to work for minimum hours per week, while others only count the hours they estimate you’ll finish the job (which means any number of hours worked outside the prescribed period will not be credited towards your pay).

 But overall, for an online job that doesn’t require any special skill or degree, or even search engine evaluation training, this seems like a promising way to make supplemental income.

 How to become a web search evaluator?

-As mentioned, there are no special skills required to become a web search evaluator but most companies give applicants an open book exam to determine if you are suitable to the job.
+As mentioned, there are no special skills required to become a web search evaluator but most companies give applicants an open book exam to determine if they are suitable for the job.

-I’ve learned that applicants are given a study guide that contains all the guidelines they need to become an effective search engine evaluator.
+I’ve learned that applicants are given a study guide that contains all the guidelines they need to become effective search engine evaluators.